jodavaho/tracking/README.md

 bearing-tracking
 ================

+### Code

 The code from my thesis.
 Included: Nonlinear estimation and tracking software in C++.
 EKF, Iterative Weighted Least Squares, Iterated EKF, and more.

-See documentation.
+### ROS NODE

+A ROS wrapper is included for calling the estimation services using a batch of measurements and, perhaps, a prior.